mdolab/MACH-Aero/machAeroTutorials/opt_ffd.rst

    :align: center

 The actual implementation of the FFD method is housed in the pyGeo repository, which we were already introduced to in the very beginning of the tutorial.
-The specific file to look for is ``pygeo/parameterization/DVGeo.py``.
+The specific class to look for is :doc:`DVGeometry <pygeo:DVGeometry>`.
 Before diving into the parametrization, however, we need to generate an FFD, which is basically a 3D grid in the plot3d format.

 Files